State and Federal Regulations on 'State Authorization' of Distance Education

 What does "operating," "physically located," or "physical presence" in a state mean?

-If the institution is conducting any one of a list of "trigger" activities (e.g., advertising in local media, using direct advertising, requiring local proctors, employing faculty or marketers in that state, conducting internships or practica in the state), you could be required to comply.
-The definition of "presence" and the list of "trigger" activities is at the discretion of each state and varies greatly from state-to-state.
+If the institution is conducting any one of a list of activities (e.g., online courses, advertising in local media, using direct advertising, requiring local proctors, employing faculty, marketing, or conducting experiential learning in the state), you could be required to comply with the state laws and regulations where the activity occurs.
+The definition of "presence" and the list of activities is at the discretion of each state and varies greatly from state-to-state.

-Through reciprocity, an institution authorized under SARA criteria in its home state would be considered authorized in all other SARA states for SARA related activities per the SARA Manual. http://nc-sara.org/content/sara-manual SARA is implemented through the regional higher education compacts (WICHE, SREB, MHEC, and NEBHE).
-As of September 2018, 49 states, Puerto Rico, U.S. Virgin Islands, and the District of Columbia are members of SARA.
-The states have approved and provide oversight to over 1700 institutions.
-National Council for State Authorization Reciprocity Agreements http://nc-sara.org
+Participation in reciprocity offers an institution approved by its home state under State Authorization Reciprocity Agreements (SARA) policy to be considered authorized in all other SARA states for specific out-of-state activities as directed by the SARA Manual https://nc-sara.org/resources/guides.
+As of January 2020, 49 states, Puerto Rico, U.S. Virgin Islands, and the District of Columbia are members of SARA.
+National Council for State Authorization Reciprocity Agreements: http://nc-sara.org/

 WCET Updates on State Authorization